gregorysl/VaderHinna/README.md

 * **VaderHinna.Test** Testpack to check functionality of Service

 **Be sure to run Azure Storage Emulator first, otherwise tests will fail**

+## Limitations

+- Azure Storage Emulator doesn't support AppendBlobs, and this piece isn't covered by tests